dyang912/bc/MidtermProject1/README.md

 Due 11 PM, October 12, 2021

+You may form a team of 2 with another student in this class for this and subsequent parts of this midterm project.
+You do not have to form a team.
+If you do at any point, you must work as a team through the end of Part 6.
+A team of two should submit a single solution in the following manner: One submits the entire solution that includes both names; the other submits only the name of the other teammate (both must make a submission by the deadline).
+Consider to use Piazza to look for a teammate.

-For midterm project, you are going to build a simplified Bitcoin client.
+Through this midterm project, you are going to build a simplified Bitcoin client.
 The goal of the client is not to run in Bitcoin mainnet or any public testnet.
 Instead, the goal is to run it inside your team and let you have fun with it.
 You have plenty of freedom of designing and implementing this project.

 The midterm project should be based on your code of warmup 2.
 You are free to discuss warmup 2 or merge codes of teammates after it is due.

 This is the first part of midterm project.
 You are going to finish the **Block** struct and the **Blockchain** struct.
-Please work in teams of 2.

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of warmup 2.
 Team members should work on one same repo.
 2. Students can run tests (by command `cargo test`) provided in the code to check the validity of their implementation.
 However, passing these tests doesn't guarantee getting full grades.
 3. After finishing this part, before submitting your code, please remove your tests if you write any.
 Please leave `mod tests` at its original code, and this is for TAs to conveniently do the grading.
 4. After step 3, please push to your github repo, and click `Code`->`Download ZIP` on github to download a zip file.
 5. Rename it to your netids as `netid1-netid2.zip`.
 Upload the zip file on Canvas.
 Please check your file size and it should be less than 1MB or 2MB.
 One submission for one team is enough.